flat1ander/trivial-pursuit-matts-edition/README.md

 ![wireframe](https://i.imgur.com/hjkMEc7.png)

 ## Game Description
-This game is a ten question multiple choice trivia game.
+This game is a ten question multiple choice trivia game:

-## User Experience
-### MVP Goals
 <ol>
 <li>When the screen loads, the game is ready to play with the first question already displayed</li>
 <li>The user will then read the question text presented to them on the screen, and select from one of the four multiple choice answers</li>